bitcoin/bitcoin/doc/masternode-budget.md

 6. Get paid
 --

-When block ```1000000``` is reached you'll receive a payment for ```1200``` DASH.
+When block ```1000000``` is reached you'll receive a payment for ```1200``` DASH to ```y6R9oN12KnB9zydzTLc3LikD9cCjjQzYG7```.

+7. Command list
+--

-The following new RPC commands are supported:
+The following RPC commands are supported:

  - mnbudget "command"... ( "passphrase" )
+  - check              - Scan proposals and remove invalid from proposals list
- - prepare            - Prepare proposal for network by signing and creating tx
+  - prepare            - Prepare proposal by signing and creating tx
- - submit             - Submit proposal for network
+  - submit             - Submit proposal to network
- - vote-many          - Vote on a Dash initiative
- - vote-alias         - Vote on a Dash initiative
- - vote               - Vote on a Dash initiative/budget
+  - getproposalhash    - Get proposal hash(es) by proposal name
- - getvotes           - Show current masternode budgets
+  - getproposal        - Show proposal
- - getinfo            - Show current masternode budgets
+  - getvotes           - Show detailed votes list for proposal
- - show               - Show all budgets
+  - list               - List all proposals
+  - nextblock          - Get info about next superblock for budget system
+  - nextsuperblocksize - Get superblock size for a given blockheight
   - projection         - Show the projection of which proposals will be paid the next cycle
- - check              - Scan proposals and remove invalid ￼
+  - vote               - Vote on a proposal by single masternode (using dash.conf setup)
+  - vote-many          - Vote on a proposal by all masternodes (using masternode.conf setup)
+  - vote-alias         - Vote on a proposal by alias
  - mnfinalbudget "command"... ( "passphrase" )
   - vote-many   - Vote on a finalized budget
   - vote        - Vote on a finalized budget
   - show        - Show existing finalized budgets
+  - getvotes    - Get vote information for each finalized budget
+  - prepare     - Manually prepare a finalized budget
+  - submit      - Manually submit a finalized budget